openstack/requirements/README.rst

 All changes to ``global-requirements.txt`` may dramatically alter the contents of ``upper-constraints.txt`` due to adding or removing transitive dependencies.
-As such you should always generate a diff against the current merged constraints, otherwise your change may fail if it is incompatible wit the current tested constraints.
+As such you should always generate a diff against the current merged constraints, otherwise your change may fail if it is incompatible with the current tested constraints.

 Regenerating involves five steps.